Why Report Rent Payments?

 Good credit builds over time and requires a mixture of credit accounts.
 The traditional way to build credit is to take out a credit card, springboard that credit into a car loan, and eventually take the step of securing a long-term mortgage.
 As credit matures, consumers benefit by qualifying for the best interest rates and financing terms, making it easier to build wealth.

-But more tenants today are staying in the rental market, either as a lifestyle choice or because mortgage loans are more difficult to obtain and housing is becoming more expensive.
-Over time, those renters fall behind homeowners who benefit from making monthly credit payments, forcing tenants into a downward spiral of spending more of their income on interest and fees to access credit lines.
+But more tenants today are staying in the rental market, either as a lifestyle choice or because mortgages are more difficult to obtain and housing is becoming more expensive.
+Over time, those renters fall behind homeowners who benefit from making monthly mortgage payments, forcing tenants into a downward spiral of spending more of their income on interest and fees to access credit lines.

 Rent payments, like credit cards and mortgages, only count if they are recorded and tracked by the credit bureaus.
 Rent is the single largest monthly expense most tenants pay.
-If tenants report those rent payments to a credit bureau, they would stand to gain by building credit faster.
+When tenants report rent payments to credit bureaus, they benefit from building credit faster.

 Traditionally, landlords have suffered more than other installment creditors when it comes to enforcing payment contracts.
 Unlike other businesses where a default is met with suspension of service, the rental industry is heavily regulated.
 To remove a tenant, a landlord must go through a long and costly legal process.
 Late payment fees, likewise, are prohibited or limited and are seldom enough to create a deterrent.
 For some tenants, late fees are comparable to cash advance fees, and they use the lease agreement like an open line of credit.

-But landlords who report rent payments to a credit bureau have an advantage over tenants who might otherwise pay late.
+But landlords who report rent to credit bureaus have an advantage over tenants who might otherwise pay late.
 Tenants know that as easily as they can build credit each month, late or missing rent payments can tear it down.
 Those tenants soon may find themselves being passed over or paying more for housing and other necessities.